-The following uses are permitted as principal uses:
+The following uses are permitted as principal uses throughout the Redevelopment Plan Area:

-- Multifamily residential development (Residential uses shall not be permitted on the ground floor except that entranceways, lobbies, mechanicals, mailrooms, and similar accessory uses and appurtenances to the residential units on the upper floors may be permitted so long as no more than 1,600 square-feet of the ground floor area and no more than 15 percent of the front building façade along Carr Avenue is devoted to such uses); - 2.
+- 1. Multifamily residential development (n.b., residential uses shall not be permitted on the ground floor, except that entranceways, lobbies, mechanicals, mailrooms, and similar accessory uses and appurtenances to the residential units on the upper floors may be permitted so long as no more than 2,000 square-feet of the ground floor area, and no more than 20 percent of the front building façade along Carr Avenue, of any building containing residential uses is devoted to such uses); - 2.
 Public and private playgrounds, parks, and other public purposes; - 3.
 Retail uses as permitted in the B-1 Zoning District; - 4.
 Personal services as permitted in the B-1 Zoning District; - 5.
 Dining (incl., restaurant and bars); - 6.
 Professional offices as defined in Section 22-2 of the Code of the Borough of Keansburg (incl., on-site management offices for multifamily residential development); - 7.
 Health clubs and commercial gyms; and, - 8.
-Mixed-use buildings containing two (2) or more of the aforementioned uses (n.b., when multi-family residential uses are part of a mixed-use building, access to residences shall be entirely separated from access to non-residential uses).
+Mixed-use buildings containing two (2) or more of the aforementioned uses (n.b., when multi-family residential uses are part of a mixed-use building, access to residences shall be entirely separated from access to non-residential uses). - 9.
+Parking (including structured parking) - 5.2.2 Additional Principal Permitted Uses on Block 10, Lots 1, 8 and 9 and Block 14, Lots In addition to the uses set forth in Section 5.2.1 above, principal permitted uses on Block 10, Lots 1, 8 and 9 and all lots in Block 14, shall include temporary and/or permanent surface parking and structured parking.

-5.2.2 - Permitted Accessory Uses
+5.2.3 - Permitted Accessory Uses